How Nuon Works - Part 2, Customer Installs

 So, how do we get your app there?
 In BYOC, the first step of delivering your application is installing it somewhere.
 Yes, it's in their cloud account, but where exactly?
 In a sub-account, a new VPC in an existing account, maybe a whole new AWS organization?
 Every customer will inevitably be different.

-Talk to any vendor who has offered BYOC and, you'll hear the same thing — these BYOC installs are fraught with pot hills at every part of the journey.
+Talk to any vendor who has offered BYOC and you'll hear the same thing — these BYOC installs are fraught with pitfalls at every part of the journey.
 Two weeks into integrating a customer, and all of a sudden you learn that your stakeholder has never touched a cloud console, let alone has access to get your install setup.

 In other words, installs are where the dragons lie.
 Going at it alone requires solving a bunch of different problems, including:

-If you have tried this at home, you will immediately realize — delivering on that promise of BYOC, where it's just like SaaS, in your customer's cloud account is not for the faint of heart.
-Good news is that we've learned a thing or two about this space, and are here to help you solve most of these problems!
+If you have tried this at home, you will already know that delivering on the promise of BYOC -- where it's just like SaaS -- in your customer's cloud account is not for the faint of heart.
+The good news is that we've learned a thing or two about this space, and are here to help you solve most of these problems!

 Install Setup

-In Nuon, an install is an instance of your (the vendor)'s application, deployed into a customer's cloud account.
-Generally, the customer is responsible for paying the bill on their account, doing some basic account management (setting up IAM and other organizational configuration) and sometimes even providing infrastructure for your application to run in or integrate with.
-From there on, outside of cutting off your access at the first chance they get — the customer gets to be hands-off, reaping the benefits of your operational work.
+In Nuon, an install is an instance of your (the vendor's) application, deployed into a customer's cloud account.
+Generally, the customer is responsible for paying the bill on their account, doing some basic account management (setting up IAM and other organizational configuration), and sometimes even providing infrastructure for your application to run in or integrate with.
+From there on, the customer gets to be hands-off, reaping the benefits of your operational work.
 Sounds easy, right?

 Permissionless Install Stacks

-The first rule of BYOC is that your customer will never (or should never!) grant you direct access to their account.
-While it's tempting to just ask for a cross-account IAM role, or a service-account granting you access, the problem with this is that your customer has no ability to understand how you are using that role or what you are using it for.
-Simply put, permissions at just the cloud account or cluster level are not enough.
+The first rule of BYOC is that your customer will never (and should never!) grant you direct access to their account.
+While it's tempting to just ask for a cross-account IAM role, or a service account granting you access, the problem with this is that your customer has no ability to understand how you are using that role or what you are using it for.
+Simply put, permissions at the cloud account or kubernetes cluster level are not enough.
 (You can read more about our learnings in our deep dive on the Nuon Runner, here.)

-Nuon is designed to let your customer install + manage your application without ever needing to grant direct access to their account.
-We do this by giving you a bundle that your customer can install in their cloud account.
+Nuon is designed to let your customer install and manage your application without ever needing to grant direct access to their cloud account.
+We do this by giving you a bundle that your customer can install themselves.

-When you create an Install of your app (either via CLI, UI, or a config-file), Nuon automatically generates a CloudFormation, Azure Resource Template or a Google Stack that your customer can use to install your application.
-This is a lightweight cloud template that bootstraps your application, and exposes a secure way to ask the customer for secrets, configuration options, and to provide things like an existing VPC.
+When you create an Install of your app (either via CLI, UI, or a config file), Nuon automatically generates a CloudFormation Stack, Azure Resource Stack or a Google Deployment Manager Stack that your customer can use to install your application.
+This is a lightweight template that bootstraps your application.
+It exposes a secure way to ask the customer for secrets , configuration options, such as selecting an existing VPC to install into.

 The stack is essentially the customer interface for managing your app in their account.